Strategic Issues in Employing and Deploying Damages Experts

 One of the first strategic choices parties have to make regarding damages is whether to retain a damages expert and, if so, which expert.

 It is important for parties to begin considering damages issues, together with liability issues, as early as possible, especially after a dispute has arisen but often before, to guide appropriate decision-making.
-Counsel experienced in damages issues can work closely with clients, especially the commercial and financial teams within companies, to provide preliminary assessments and to determine which issues may arise and what type of damages expert may be appropriate.
+Counsel experienced in damages issues can work closely with clients, especially the commercial and financial teams within companies, to provide preliminary assessments and to determine the issues that may arise and what type of damages expert may be appropriate.

-Parties and their counsel often think first and foremost about whether a damages expert would help to present their case before the tribunal, but damages experts can be effective in helping to develop the damages case in the first place.
+Parties and their counsel often think first about whether a damages expert would help to present their case before the tribunal, but damages experts can be effective in helping to develop the damages case in the first place.
 Moreover, in many cases, damages issues are intertwined with merits issues, and thus the right experts can help parties and their counsel to develop the entire case.
 Knowing how strong a damages case may be or how to accurately quantify the likely damages that may be recovered can help influence a party’s strategy from the outset, including whether to initiate an arbitration or assert a counterclaim.